hidayat7z/hidayat7z/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-  I’m currently a 3rd year CS Undergrad
+  I’m currently a 3rd year CS Undergrad who is very interested in the fields of Machine Learning and Artificial Intelligence.
-  I’m a Machine Learning Enthusiast

   Website : https://hidayat7z.github.io/